btarg/BlazeBot/README.md

 If you want to invite your bot to other people's servers, make sure to tick "Public bot" on the Apps page.

+# Speech Recognition
+**Speech-to-Discord** lets you type a command and talk to BlazeBot, and it will send your message to the same channel where you typed the command.
+By default, this cog is disabled.
+To enable it, add it to `startup_extensions` in the config file.
+You will need a microphone so that the program can recognise your voice (duuhh...), and it works best on Windows 10.

 # Tips
 Make sure to always update BlazeBot.
 You can create [GitHub Webhooks for Discord](https://support.discordapp.com/hc/en-us/articles/228383668-Intro-to-Webhooks) to get notified whenever a repo is updated.